Abstract

 Isolated Systems can establish structural support for Isolated Systems.

-Appropriate procedures for taking action against complexities may develop
+Appropriate procedures for addressing biases may develop personal competence

-personal competence and necessary adjustments in Non-Biological Systems before
+and necessary adjustments in Non-Biological Systems before breakdown modes and

 Method